Typical Receiver Block Designs

 Much improved mixer and filter design from the 90s onwards means that the tunable IF is still an option for good receiver performance without the use of synthesiser techniques and their attendant noise problems.
 The H-

 5. The following block diagram shows a dual conversion communication receiver with synthesised local oscillators.
-The second IF is optional but does provide a mechanism for providing significant gain at a lower frequency to the mode filters with a minimal risk of instability.
+The second IF is optional but does provide a mechanism for providing mode filters and significant gain at a lower frequency with a minimal risk of instability.

 For continuous coverage receivers the first IF needs to be outside the receiver tuning range and is frequently in the 40 -

 However, for HF amateur band only applications a first IF of 9Mhz is popular as crystal filters are available commercially and may also be designed and made by home constructors.